The Coffey Blog

 What are good healthcare keywords?

-Whether you're sitting down to write a service line page, blog post, press release or informational article, keywords will play a key role in making sure that content ranks well in search.
+Whether you're sitting down to write a service line page, blog post, press release or informational article, healthcare keywords will play a key role in making sure that content ranks well in search.

 But what makes a keyword genuinely good for your search engine optimization (SEO) efforts—instead of simply serviceable?

-5 attributes of successful healthcare keywords
+5 attributes of successful keywords for healthcare

 Good keywords for healthcare are specific to your community, with a proven track record of high-volume, local search traffic.
 These terms also tie very closely to the healthcare services—tests, therapies, treatments or providers—that your organization offers your community.
 And finally, that keyword matches the intent of your content.